 Ideally, we recommend you set up a bank feed to ensure that your bank transactions are synchronised every 24 hours.
 As you tag these entries you will be prompted to create a bank tagging rule, so that next time any similar such transactions will be either auto-tagged or presented for you to confirm.

 If you aren’t able to setup a bank feed we’d recommend that you import your most recent bank statement information every month at the most and to bulk tag those transactions.
 If you only have a handful of transactions to process in one month you may want to complete this process on a quarterly basis.

 Whatever you decide please bear in mind two things:

 You will only be able to obtain useful reporting information when the corresponding period is brought up to date.

 You must ensure that all transactions have been tagged within three months following your year-end date (for Limited Companies).
 This will give our accountants ample time to prepare your annual accounts.

 Bank tagging is a really fast way to complete your bookkeeping.
 It will allow you to quickly tell us about your transactions and what they relate to.
-As you tag your transactions, watch your Chart of Accounts report come alive!
+As you tag your transactions, watch your reports come alive with useful insights!